The Titfield Thunderbolt Bookshop

 Illustrated with beautiful images, maps, plans, new artwork and surviving documents, this is a highly visual record that combines the subjects of film, local history, railways and a canal, together with a beautiful landscape.

-Large format hardback, 192 pages, and featuring 320 photographs and 9 plans, a more detailed description can be seen on the Wild Swan web site here.
+Priced at £28.95, this is a large format, 192 page hardback, featuring 320 photographs and 9 plans.
+A more detailed description can be seen on the Wild Swan web site here.

 On the same theme, the author's earlier book 'On the Trail of the Titfield Thunderbolt' forms an ideal field guide to exploring the landscape in which the film was made.